- UCAS course code

 We place strong emphasis on coursework and continuous assessment.

-Coursework takes a variety of forms - from essays and reports, to posters, oral presentations, team promotions, and project demonstrations (sometimes to practising professionals).
+Coursework takes a variety of forms - from essays and reports, to posters, oral presentations and project demonstrations (sometimes to practising professionals).
+We also incorporate lots of opportunities for feedback on non-assessed work so that you can be confident about your progress.

 Your dissertation, which takes place in the fourth year, will draw together the different strands of the course and allow you to study a subject that really interests you.